exposit/dw-playbooks/_posts/plebpublishing/heroesofsteam/2018-01-11-the-addict.md

 source: Pleb Publishing
 source-url: http://drivethrurpg.com/browse/pub/6168/Pleb-Publishing

-excerpt: '"You are a homeless and luckless wretch who wants to escape the life of poverty by making it as an adventurer."'
+excerpt: You are a homeless and luckless wretch who wants to escape the life of poverty by making it as an adventurer.

 categories:
 - quirky